 The answer to this question should be determined by the personal circumstances of each individual case and, because each case will be different, there won’t always be a simple answer to this question.

-And there will also be times when a Debt Management Programme has the edge over an IVA, where perhaps the flexibility of a Debt Management Programme offers the applicant more control.
+But there will also be times when a DMP has the edge over an IVA, where perhaps the flexibility of a DMP offers the applicant more control.

-So, to suggest an IVA is always going to be the better debt solution would be ridiculous, indeed, there is no doubt that a stable and well structured Debt Management Programme can prove to be a very effective debt solution when dealing with smaller debts.
+For anyone to suggest one solution is always going to be the better than the other would be ridiculous.
+There is no doubt that a stable and well structured DMP can prove to be a very effective debt solution when dealing with smaller debts or short term repayment problems, whereas the IVA tends to favour those with larger debts.

-But there will always remain distinct differences between the two options and here are the main differences for you to compare.
+There will always remain distinct differences between the two options and, to help you decide which option is best for you, here are the main differences for you to compare.

 - Large Debts IVA’s tend to be better at dealing with larger debt levels, normally, the bigger the better.